sho-hata/tparagen/README.md

 [MIT](https://github.com/sho-hata/tparagen/blob/main/LICENSE)

 ## Code of Conduct
-Everyone interacting in the Pbt project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the tparagen project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ## Author
 [sho-hata](https://github.com/sho-hata)